RyanRawlings/Favours_Front/README.md

 react-toasify.
 It provides a light-weight toast message component to be displayed on screen with minimal configuration and maintainence required.

+Where applicable code attribution has been provided in the files, linking the original source and if applicable the original author

 ## Requirements
 No special requirements